Lorekeeper

 Final Thoughts

 The AI Dungeon Master space has matured faster than most people expected.
 Two years ago, the honest answer to "what is the best AI DM app?" was "none of them, really."
 In 2026, that has changed.
 Purpose-built platforms like LoreKeeper and Friends & Fables have raised the bar to the point where the AI DM experience is genuinely competitive with having a human GM -- for a certain kind of session.
+Newcomers like Voyage and RoleForge signal that this space is still accelerating.

 What AI still does not replace is the human GM who knows your group, adjusts pacing to your energy level, and makes a joke about that one thing that happened three campaigns ago.
 That is a different kind of value.
 The platforms on this list are not trying to replace that.
 They are trying to fill the gaps -- the solo sessions, the games that never happen because no one can find a GM, the adventures that require scheduling six adults and always get cancelled.